Christopher Hammerly

 I am a descendent of the White Earth Nation in Minnesota, and much of my work focuses on understanding and documenting my ancestral language Anishinaabemowin (Ojibwe).
 I use a variety of methods to understand the cognitive representations and processes underpinning human knowledge of syntax (sentence structure) and morphology (word structure), including formal theories, fieldwork, computational models, and experimental tasks.
 I am particularly interested in the nature of the basic units of morphosyntax (person, number, and noun classification), how these units participate in long-distance dependencies such as movement and agreement, and how the work of linguists can be applied to create curricula and technologies for language revitalization.

-I am currently in the early stages of starting the Experimental Linguistics and Fieldwork Lab (ELF-Lab), which seeks to bring methods traditionally confined to laboratory settings directly to communities to inform work on language revitalization and broaden the scope of psycholinguistic theories.
+I am currently recruiting students undergraduate students for the Experimental Linguistics and Fieldwork Lab (ELF-Lab), which seeks to bring methods traditionally confined to laboratory settings directly to communities to inform work on language revitalization and broaden the scope of psycholinguistic theories.
 Please reach out if you are interested in getting involved!
+I am especially interested in students with a background in computational methods.